pedroramaciotti/pandasgraph/README.md

-# pandasgraph
+# Pandasgraph

-A module for graph algorithms in pandas
+A pandas-based module for fast graph algorithms